giacomellolab/NASA_RR3_Brain/README.md

 The input files and output data are available via Mendeley dataset link of which is available in the 'Data availability' section of the paper.

-### Validation_RNAscope_quantification
+### validation
-This section contains the code and data for the validation experiments performed in this study.
-The code folder contains the code to generate the two boxplots that show the RNAscope quantification for two genes of interest (Adcy1 and Gpc5) in this study.
-The data folder contains the csv files with quantified RNAscope signal for each gene as a separate folder.
+This section contains the code and data for the validation performed in this study.

+The [RNAscope_valiation](validation/RNAscope_validation) folder contains the code to generate the two boxplots that show the RNAscope quantification for two genes of interest (Adcy1 and Gpc5) in this study.
+The data folder here contains the csv files with quantified RNAscope signal for each gene as a separate folder.
 Each csv filename starts with the samplename used in the study.

+The [DEGs_comparison](validation/DEGs_comparison) folder contains the code for the comparison analysis performed in this study.
+The comparison with the same RR3 mission bulkRNAseq DEGs is provided in this code file [DEGs_comparison_with_RR3_bulkRNAseq.Rmd](validation/DEGs_comparison/code/DEGs_comparison_with_RR3_bulkRNAseq.Rmd).
+The code with the comparison analysis done for the 11 genelab datasets mentioned in this study is compiled under the file [DEGs_comparison_with_GeneLab_datasets.Rmd](validation/DEGs_comparison/code/DEGs_comparison_with_GeneLab_datasets.Rmd).
+The DEGs list for both these comparisons are provided in the [data folder](validation/data).